About basic disk and dynamic disk

 As you see, cloning dynamic disk to SSD fails sometimes.
 To solve the problem, you can convert dynamic disk to basic and then perform disk clone.
 However, there may be data loss during the disk conversion.
 Is there a safer way to clone dynamic disk?

-A prime program for cloning dynamic disk in Windows 10
+A prime program for cloning dynamic disk on Windows PC

 To copy dynamic disk without disk conversion, you will need a specialized utility—AOMEI Backupper Professional.